WPTravelteam/wp-travel/readme.txt

 == Changelog ==

 = 6.4.0. =
-Release Date: 15th March 2023
+Release Date: 30th March 2023

+Enhancement:
+* Implemented new design and interface of the Settings page.
+* Added compatibility with WPML plugin for translations.
+* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-4-0-release-note/ ).

 = 6.3.0. =